-At first glance, Saom Trork Chas village in Ratanakkiri seems little more than a simple rural community: the sound of children chanting their lessons drifts across a dusty schoolyard; Jarai women carry traditional baskets on their way to and from market; and, between the stilted homes, pigs waddle by.
+At first glance, Saom Trork Chas village in Ratanakiri seems little more than a simple rural community: the sound of children chanting their lessons drifts across a dusty schoolyard; Jarai women carry traditional baskets on their way to and from market; and, between the stilted homes, pigs waddle by.

 But this is a place wrestling with a significant drug abuse problem, says 42-year-old community organiser Sal Thi.
 He first noticed villagers using drugs in 2012.
 Since then, he says, it has become prevalent among men and boys.